-First, I had to start with something a little different than a piece of wood.
-I love the rustic look, but I also like the unique look.
 I had a 5 foot vintage ruler that I found at an estate sale in the back corner of the garage, for $1!
 I’m wondering if this ruler was maybe once attached to a large drafting table.
 Or maybe it was a large wallpaper ruler.
 Either way, it’s beautifully imperfect and I wanted to find a new use for it.

 After all the magnets were in place, I drilled two pilot holes and then attached it with screws.
-I considered adding hanging brackets on the back, but I liked the look of the gold colored screws.
+I considered adding hanging brackets on the back, but I liked the look of the brass colored screws on the front.